 Last but not least, Multi-Collateral Dai will (unsurprisingly) launch with not one, but multiple types of collateral.

 The Maker team has been busy with the assessment of feasible candidates for this within the previously announced risk framework, but the confirmation of this list will be acquired through a governance vote.
 It is important to note that the voting process will start sometime before the mainnet launch of MCD.

 Because this vote will be the next thing that happens on our road to MCD mainnet release, we will write up a more detailed post about this soon.
-Keep an eye on our blog, telegram, and twitter account to stay up-to-date!
+Keep an eye out here on our blog, and telegram and twitter to stay up-to-date!